swails/shawktraj/README.md

 When writing to standard input, no cursor or text appears.
 This is unlikely to ever be fixed.

-The shawk and diver are both British.
+The shawk is from Boston.